plone/training/docs/index.md

 # Plone Training

-A collection of trainings developed and created by the Plone Community.
+A collection of trainings developed and created by the Plone community.

 ```{toctree}
 :caption: Trainings